felixthecat1970/github.io/_posts/2022-11-12-ps2-mvc2-series.md

 5. if you do all correctly the app will generate a " your-game-xxxxxx_pached.iso or .bin file, use this file for load in your console or build (PS4)

 ### METHOD 3 - RUN IN PS4 CONSOLES GUIDE
-1. Check my twitter account for easy link build guide
+1. Check my youtube account for easy patch build guide

 ### TESTED setups:
 - PC: - RYZEN 3400G - VEGA 11 + PCSX2-QT-avx2 (working ok)